Blue Ridge, Texas: Education

 The city of Blue Ridge is served by Blue Ridge Independent School District.

 Parks and recreation

-Bratcher Park is located on the west side of the town square behind Blue Ridge City Hall.
+Bratcher Park is located on the west side of the town square behind the Blue Ridge Resource Center and the former city hall.

 Blue Ridge is also the home of Parkhill Prairie, a 436-acre Blackland tall-grass prairie preserve located off of Collin County road 668.